Student Loan Guide

 To qualify for a direct federal consolidation loan, repayment of all the loans must be current or not in default (payment is more than 270 days late).
 If a loan is in default, your payments must be brought current before you can qualify for a federal consolidation loan.
 If some of your loans are current and others are not, you may wish to consolidate the current loans and pick a plan that lowers and extends those payments so that you can have more income to bring current your loans that are in arrears.
 Then you can consider options to make these payments more manageable also, including a new consolidation loan.

-Warning: In most cases, don't even think about consolidating your federal loans with private loans.
+Warning: Be super cautious about consolidating your federal loans with private loans.
 Because private loans cannot be included in a federal Direct Consolidation Loan, consolidating federal loans with private loans requires a private loan.
 As a result, you would lose the protections and many flexible repayment options that federal loans provide.
 Click here for a brief review of the issues from the Consumer Financial Protection Bureau.

 Don't Fall for Student Loan Consolidation Scams